rajdev0ps/rajdev0ps/README.md

 9. AWS Multi-Environment Infra provisioning via Terraform and CI-CD  [THIS IS NOT REAL WORLD EXAMPLE THIS LEARNING FROM UDEMY]

-      Below setup show DEV and STAGE AWS infrastructure deployment via CI-CD using Terraform as IaaC.
+      The setup below demonstrates the deployment of DEV and STAGE AWS infrastructure via CI/CD using Terraform as Infrastructure as Code (IaC).

       ![terraform](projects/cloud-migration/terraform-on-aws-3.jpg)